-Depending on how long you wish to explore each building, the walk through Northampton can take anywhere from 30 minutes to a day or more to explore depending on what you'd like to visit.
+The walk through Northampton can take anywhere from 30 minutes to a day or more to explore depending on what you'd like to visit.

-Northampton is 50 kilometres north of Geraldton or a five-hour drive north of Perth and has been classified as a historic town by the National Trust.
+Northampton is 50 kilometres north of Geraldton or a five-hour drive north of Perth, and has been classified as a historic town by the National Trust.